Data File Formats¶

 Note

-The time-in-parts columns are dropped from the data during registration and replaced by a single timestamp column.
-The original data files are not modified.
+The time-in-parts columns are removed and replaced with a single timestamp column during registration.
+Original data files are not modified.

 Annual¶